Mirin1281/Novel-System/README.md

 # Novel editor
-This is a novel creation tool I created for myself.
+This is a novel creation UnityAssets I created for myself.

 Originally, there is a famous free asset called Fungus(https://github.com/snozbot/fungus) , but I made it by myself.